zxxtlz/FlowerShop/README.md

 </p>

 <p align="center">
-  •<a href="#usage">Usage And Installation</a>
+  <a href="#download">Download</a>•
+  <a href="#usage">Usage</a>
 </p>

+# Download

+You can download the latest installable version of the Garden Boys website for Windows, macOS and Linux.

 # Usage

-Install from the releases, extract, import the folder in Visual Studio Code and the index.html in the /dist directory with a live server
+Extract the zip file, import the folder in Visual Studio Code and open the index.html in the /dist directory with a live server
+(You must install a live server extension, it is the easiest way to turn on the website)